 Read also: How to prioritise work to stay focused

-5. Build a weekly routine
+5. Build your weekly routine

 Read also: 7 productivity tips to be more productive

-6. Review your week
+6. Review your weekly progress

 You may also like